markrall/course-lyrical-graphql/README.md

 # Lyrical-GraphQL

-Starter project from a GraphQL course on Udemy.com
+Starter project from [GraphQL with React: The Complete Developers Guide](https://www.udemy.com/course/graphql-with-react-course/) on Udemy.com